me4502/gatsby-plugin-react-helmet-async/README.md

 ### Using TypeScript

-This package includes its own types, as does Gatsby.
+This package includes its own types, as do `gatsby` and `react-helmet-async`.
 To get types for the other packages, you'll need to install them separately:

 ```bash
 yarn add -D @types/react @types/react-dom